aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps/index.md

 ---
 title: "Argo CD App of Apps"
+chapter: true
 sidebar_position: 50
 ---

-[Argo CD](https://argoproj.github.io/cd/) can be used to deploy a set of applications to different environments (DEV, TEST, PROD ...) using common set of Kubernetes manifest and customizations specific to an environment.
+[Argo CD](https://argoproj.github.io/cd/) can deploy a set of applications to different environments (DEV, TEST, PROD ...) using common set of Kubernetes manifest and customizations specific to an environment.

-We can use [Argo CD App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to implement this use case.
+We can leverage [Argo CD App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/) to implement this use case.
 This pattern allows us to specify one Argo CD Application that consists of other applications.

 ![argo-cd-app-of-apps](assets/argocd-app-of-apps.png)

-We use [EKS Workshop Git repository](https://github.com/aws-samples/eks-workshop-v2/tree/main/environment/workspace/manifests) as a Git repository with Common Manifest.
-This repository will be used as a basis for each environment.
+We reference [EKS Workshop Git repository](https://github.com/aws-samples/eks-workshop-v2/tree/main/environment/workspace/manifests) as a Git repository with Common Manifest.
+This repository will contain an initial resource state for each application.

 ```
 .